Odd Bedfellows,

 Nathaniel Hawthorne: The Gray Champion (excerpted):

 The crowd had rolled back, and were now huddled together nearly at the extremity of the street, while the soldiers had advanced no more than a third of its length.
 The intervening space was empty--a paved solitude, between lofty edifices, which threw almost a twilight shadow over it.
 Suddenly, there was seen the figure of an ancient man, who seemed to have emerged from among the people, and was walking by himself along the centre of the street, to confront the armed band.
 He wore the old Puritan dress, a dark cloak and a steeple-crowned hat, in the fashion of at least fifty years before, with a heavy sword upon his thigh, but a staff in his hand, to assist the tremulous gait of age.
+When at some distance from the multitude, the old man turned slowly round, displaying a face of antique majesty, rendered doubly venerable by the hoary beard that descended on his breast.
+He made a gesture at once of encouragement and warning, then turned again, and resumed his way.

 "Who is this gray patriarch?" asked the young men of their sires.